weijima/gender-gap-chess/app/documentation.md

+### Global statistics

+This shows information on the rating- and participation gap between women and men without disaggregating the data into individual federations.
+The first line shows the number of women and men, after applying the data filters as specified in the settings panel.
+The second line is the observed gap for the chosen metric.
+The third line is the expected gender gap based on differences in participation only, plus/minus one standard deviation (as computed from the distribution of our one million permutation samples).
+The last line is the p-value for the observed gap, plus an assessment of significance at the level specified by the slider in thesettings panel.

 ### Plot

 The plot is always structured in the same way.
 The x-axis shows the percentage of women, so it is a measure of the participation gap (with values closer to zero indicating larger gaps).
 The y-axis shows some measure of the rating gap (men minus women), depending on the setup in the settings panel.
 Each federation is a point in this plot, shown via its three-letter abbreviation.
 The dashed horizontal line at y = 0 is simply for visual aid, showing the point of no rating gap.
 If significant and non-significant results are shown, then the former are in red and the latter in gray.
 This is also indicated by a color legend at the bottom of the plot.
 If significance and p-values do not make sense for the chosen setup, then all federations are shown in a neutral blue color.